 Hello, I'm Ravinder Deol.
-I'm a founder, creator, alumni of Seth Godin's altMBA, and currently participating in Le Wagon's FullStack Web Development Bootcamp in beautiful Lisbon, Portugal.
+I'm a founder, creator, alumni of Seth Godin's altMBA, and Le Wagon's FullStack Web Dev Bootcamp.

 I was born in the United Kingdom, and left school at 16.
 I’ve packed pitta breads in a factory, been the project assistant to a CEO, and founded an information products company.
 I’m grateful my products have been used by over 100,000 people, in 193 countries.

 I’ve been fortunate to visit 25+ countries, and live in Malta for 2 years.
 Now I'm an Estonian e-resident, embracing the remote life.

 Send me an email if you wish to discuss any potential opportunities.

 Over the last several years, I have produced over 20 courses which have been taken by over 100,000 students in 193 countries.

 I've designed, developed and maintained these digital information products.
 Hence I can support your project right across the digital product creation process, right from conception to user growth.

 I like my work to do the talking so if there's a project I can potentially support you in, please send me an email with a brief project description which we can then discuss in more detail.

 Is Entrepreneurship The Highest Potential Path To Wealth?